2025 Richmond Spiders baseball team

-The 2025 Richmond Spiders baseball team represents University of Richmond during the 2025 NCAA Division I baseball season.
-The Spiders play their home games at Malcolm U. Pitt Field as a member of the Atlantic 10 Conference.
-They will be led by second-year head coach Mik Aoki.
+The 2025 Richmond Spiders baseball team represented the University of Richmond during the 2025 NCAA Division I baseball season.
+The Spiders played their home games at Malcolm U. Pitt Field as a member of the Atlantic 10 Conference.
+They were led by second-year head coach Mik Aoki.

 Previous season

 Richmond finished the 2024 NCAA Division I baseball season with an overall record of 27–32 and a conference record of 13–11.
 They reached the finals of the 2024 Atlantic 10 Conference baseball tournament, where they lost to crosstown rivals, VCU, 16–1.
 Jack Arcamone, Jordan Jaffee, Phil Bernstein, and Kyle Roche were named to the All-Tournament Team.